Simenpf/polimi_robotics_project1/instructions.md

 ## Explanation of Parameter Tuning Process
 To tune the parameters `r`, `l` and `w` we added the possibility to have them dynamically reconfigurable (`T` and `N` was not tuned as they will contribute in the same factor as `r`, thus only `r` needs to be tuned.
 Although this does of course not guarantee that the values correspond with the actual values, just that they will work for the odometry computations).
 This way the parameter values could be changed with sliders, while looking at the plotjuggler plots.

-Since `l` and `w` always contrbutes to computations as a sum, there is nothing to be gained by tuning them independently in this case.
+Since `l` and `w` always contributes to computations as a sum, there is nothing to be gained by tuning them independently in this case.
 As there is no way to know what relationship between them is correct, given the data we have.
 Therefore, only `l` was tuned.

 Our process for the tuning was as follows:
 1. Since `l` and `w` only affect the integration of theta `r` could be tuned independenty using bag 1, as it contains no rotations.
 By changing `r` until the odometry matched the ground truth in the linear movement along the robot-frame's x-axis.